CWhirl/CC-H/README.md

             -Womens' Issues
             -Relationship and family problems

-    Then plug in the hypnotherapy services info that is currently on the About page on the right side of this page.
+    Then plug in the hypnotherapy services info that is currently on the About page on the right side of this page."

+After making changes I did some SEO work to make the site more search engine friendly.